-This is the only male monastery on the island, established in 1813 by thirteen monks who arrived on the island from Mount Athos.
-They constructed the monastery on the site of another chapel that had been built in 1771.
-Along time, the monastery of Prophet Elias obtained wealth from donations.
-It was actively involved in the Greek Revolution that broke in 1821 and in fact the leading Greek revolutionary figure Theodoros Kolokotronis was kept a prisoner in the monastery cells for 4 months, after a dispute he had with the executive officer of Hydra, Georgios Kountouriotis.
+Prophet Elias of Hydra is the only male monastery on the island, first established in 1813 by thirteen monks who arrived on the island from Mount Athos!
+They constructed the monastery on the site of another chapel built in 1771, whereas over time, the monastery of Prophet Elias obtained a sufficient amount of wealth from donations.
+Furthermore, it was actively involved in the Greek War of Independence that broke out in 1821, while the leading Greek revolutionary figure Theodoros Kolokotronis was also kept as a prisoner in the monastery cells for a total of four months, shortly after a dispute he had with the executive officer of Hydra, Georgios Kountouriotis.

-The monastery today has a rich library with valuable manuscripts.
+Today, the monastery has a vast library with valuable manuscripts!
 It was highly organized in 1870 by the abbot of that time, Ierotheos Kostopoulos.
-Located at a high altitude, the monastery of Prophet Elias gives a wonderful view to the island of Hydra, the Aegean Sea and the coasts of Peloponnese.
+Located high up the mountainside, the monastery of Prophet Elias offers a panoramic view over the island of Hydra, the Aegean Sea, and the coasts of the Peloponnese.